MicrosoftDocs/mesh-docs/mesh/Setup/Content/it-admin-led-trials.md

 > [!IMPORTANT]
 > Once the trial is activated, the six-month trial starts.
 Please ensure your organization is configured to run Microsoft Mesh prior to activating the trial.

-- Start by [Preparing your organization for Microsoft Mesh](preparing-your-organization.md) page to assign the suggested functional roles that may be involved in the rollout of Microsoft Mesh, and consider the various required configuration tasks.
+- [Preparing your organization for Microsoft Mesh](preparing-your-organization.md) by assigning the suggested functional roles that may be involved in the rollout of Microsoft Mesh, and consider the various required configuration tasks.
-- Review the [licensing requirements](../../Resources/mesh-troubleshooting.md#what-are-the-license-requirements-for-immersive-spaces-in-mesh) for all users who will access Microsoft Mesh.
+- To use Microsoft Mesh, all users (including developers, event organizers, and event attendees/users) are required to have a M365 Office subscription with access to SharePoint, OneDrive, and M365 Calendar.
+Ensure your organization has a M365 Business Basic/Standard/Premium, Office 365 E1/E3/E5, or Microsoft 365 E3/E5 subscription and users have licenses assigned.
 - Review the [roles needed to start the Microsoft Mesh trial](#roles-needed-to-start-trial-and-assign-licenses) and assign licenses.

 ### Roles needed to start trial and assign licenses